citycoins/governance/ccips/ccip-022/ccip-022-citycoins-treasury-redemption-nyc.md

 - calculate the ratio of NYC to STX based on the total supply and contract balance
 - allow users to burn NYC in exchange for their portion of STX and track the related totals

+### Redemption Mechanism

+The NYC mining treasury[^TBD] currently holds 15.5M STX, and upon successful execution the entire balance will be transferred to the redemption extension.

+Following the transfer and upon initialization, the redemption extension will:

+- get the total supply for NYC V1[^TBD] and NYC V2[^TBD]
+- add the total supplies accounting for decimal differences
+- get the balance of the redemption contract itself
+- set variables representing all data gathered above and that redemption is enabled
+- create a redemption ratio from `balance / total supply`

+The redemption extension then exposes a public function that:

+- calculates amount to transfer based on `balance * redemption ratio`
+- verify that redemption is enabled
+- verify user hasn't claimed already
+- verify there is something to burn
+- verify there is something to redeem
+- burn the NYC balance for the user
+- transfer the STX to the user
+- update redemption claims for the user

 ## Backwards Compatibility

 This CCIP is supplemental to CCIP-020[^1] and not backwards compatible.